digital-dream-labs/oskr-owners-manual/doc/unlock.md

     and down.
 Vector should reboot and start at the initial setup screen.

-7. You will now need to re-attach Vector to your account via the Phone App or other means and re-download the newly generated ssh key if you wish to ssh in to Vector.
+7. You will now need to re-attach Vector to your account via the Phone App or other means and re-download the newly generated SSH key if you wish to SSH in to Vector.

-#### Recovery Mode (akak Factory Reset)
+#### Recovery Mode (aka Factory Reset)

 Next perform Recovery Mode reboot (Factory Reset) of your Vector.
-This will cause Vector to reboot and run using the the initial factory recovery filesystem.
+This will cause Vector to reboot and run using the the initial factory recovery
+filesystem.

 To do so:

 1. Place Vector on its charging station.

-2. Hold its backpack button down until it powers down completely and keep holding down.
+2. Hold its backpack button down until it powers down completely and

-3. After approximately 5 seconds the round green light at the front of the backpack will light up.
-Release the button at this time.
+keep holding down until the white light at the back of the backpack
+comes on.

 4. Vector will reboot and start at the initial setup screen just like new.